-- 1. Review at least annually the organizational structure of the Internal Audit function and ensure the function has sufficient stature and authority within the Company and has unfettered access and a direct reporting line to the Audit Committee. - 2.
-Review and approve annually the mandate of the Internal Audit function developed in accordance with the professional standards of the Institute of Internal Auditors. - 3.
-Review and approve annually the function's budget and resources. - 4.
-Approve the appointment or dismissal of the Vice-President of Internal Audit. - 5.
-Annually assess the effectiveness and performance of the Vice-President of Internal Audit, taking into account any regulatory findings with respect to the Internal Audit function, and provide the results to the Chief Executive Officer as input into the compensation approval process. - 6.
+- 1. Review at least annually the organizational structure of the Internal Audit function and ensure the function has sufficient stature and authority within Equitable and has unfettered access and a direct reporting line to the Audit Committee. - 2.
+Approve the appointment or removal of the Vice-President of Internal Audit. - 3.
+Review and approve annually the mandate of the Internal Audit function developed in accordance with the professional standards of the Institute of Internal Auditors. - 4.
+Review and approve annually the annual audit plan, ensuring that it is appropriate, risk-based and addresses all relevant activities over a measurable cycle, and annually review the Internal Audit function's budget and resources. - 5.
+Annually assess the effectiveness and performance of the Vice-President of Internal Audit, taking into account the objectivity and independence of the Internal Audit function and any regulatory findings with respect to the Internal Audit function, and provide the results to the Chief Executive Officer as input into the compensation approval process. - 6.
 Request at least every five years an independent quality assurance review of the Internal Audit function, review the results of such reviews and report such results to the Board. - 7.
 Provide a forum for the Vice-President of Internal Audit to raise any financial reporting issues or issues with respect to the relationship and interaction among Internal Audit, management, the external auditor and/or regulators. - 8.
-Review and approve the annual audit plan, ensuring that it is appropriate and risk-based and addresses all relevant activities over a measurable cycle. - 9.
-Review quarterly and other Internal Audit reports and ensure the necessary corrective actions are taken by management on identified audit issues and Internal Audit's recommendations within an appropriate timeframe. - 10.
-Discuss with the Vice-President of Internal Audit the effectiveness of the Company's internal controls, risk management and governance systems and processes. - 11.
-Approve any reliance on Internal Audit's work by the external auditor. - 12.
-Review any difficulties encountered by Internal Audit in the course of internal audits, such as audit scope, information access or resource limitations. - 13.
-Oversee that deficiencies related to the Internal Audit function are remedied within an appropriate time frame and reporting to the Board on the progress of necessary corrective actions.
+Review quarterly the status of the audit plan and Internal Audit reports, including any significant issues reported to management and management's response and/or corrective action, and ensure that Internal Audit's recommendations are acted on within an appropriate timeframe. - 9.
+Discuss with the Vice-President of Internal Audit the effectiveness of Equitable's internal controls, risk management and governance systems and processes. - 10.
+Approve any reliance on Internal Audit's work by the external auditor. - 11.
+Review any difficulties encountered by Internal Audit in the course of internal audits, such as audit scope, information access or resource limitations. - 12.
+Oversee that deficiencies related to the Internal Audit function are remedied within an appropriate timeframe and report to the Board on the progress of necessary corrective actions.

-External Auditor
+Oversight of the External Auditor